Generic capability 7

 The seventh generic capability achieved by an expert on rehabilitation is to be “able to maintain their professional expertise and to use it effectively within the context of a multi-professional team, contributing to team decisions and actions, adapting practice to the patient’s benefit.”
-Generic capability 7 both recognises that an expert in rehabilitation will also have training in a specific profession and that the professional expertise is integral to their rehabilitation expertise.
-Just as, in the UK, a doctor is trained in Rehabilitation Medicine, a nurse would be trained in Rehabilitation Nursing, or a speech and language therapist would be trained in Rehabilitation Speech and Language Therapy.
-There may be other ways of naming the joint professional expertise, but the principle is simple – the person has and must maintain both expertise in their profession, and expertise in rehabilitation.
-This needs to be considered in the context of the other six generic capabilities (here) and the seven rehabilitation capabilities. (here) A MindMap of this capability can be seen and downloaded here.
+Generic capability 7 recognises that an expert in rehabilitation will also have training in a specific profession and that the professional expertise is integral to their rehabilitation expertise.

 One or more teams deliver almost all health services.
-Private out-patient practice continues, to a greater or lesser extent, to deliver health care through single-handed, single-profession services.
-All hospital practice, most general practice (family doctor) healthcare, much community, and some care home practice are based around multi-professional teams.
+Private out-patient practice continues, to a greater or lesser extent, to provide health care through single-handed, single-profession services.
+All hospital practice, most general practice (family doctor) healthcare, much community, and some care home activities are based around multi-professional teams.
 This is increasingly accepted as ‘best practice’ and is part of the planned UK development of care homes. (here)

 Rehabilitation is relatively unusual in healthcare.
-All members of the team contribute information towards the eventual ‘diagnosis’, more accurately termed the formulation. (here) All members of the team contribute their own clinical actions to the overall plan made.
-And, generally, the team is involved with the patient for a much longer time.
-In management terms, it is a much flatter team structure, with no obvious leader.
-This is in contrast to, for example, a surgical team, where the surgeon operating is the focus.
+All team members contribute information towards the eventual ‘diagnosis’, more accurately termed the formulation. (here) All team members contribute their own clinical actions to the overall plan.
+And generally, the team is involved with the patient for much longer.
+In management terms, it is a much flatter team structure with no prominent leader.
+This contrasts with, for example, a surgical team, where the surgeon operating is the focus.

-In all teams there must be a shared body of knowledge and skill, to allow the team members to communicate efficiently, and to allow individual team members to understand their role.
-In many instances, the amount of knowledge and skill needing to be shared is relatively limited, and some may well have been given as part of general professional training.
+In all teams, there must be a shared body of knowledge and skill to allow the team members to communicate efficiently and to allow individual team members to understand their roles.
+In many instances, the amount of knowledge and skill to be shared is limited, and some may well have been given as part of general professional training.

-In this situation, where sharing of expertise and greater role flexibility is often present, it is much more important that each team member has a much greater amount of the team’s expertise, rehabilitation.
-This leads to the need for specified rehabilitation capabilities, as being developed on this site.
+In this situation, where sharing of expertise and greater role flexibility is often present, it is much more critical that each team member has a significant amount of the team’s expertise, which is rehabilitation.
+This leads to the need for specified rehabilitation capabilities developed on this site.

-However, the focus on rehabilitation carries a risk that the professional loses the professional expertise which, ultimately, will reduce the effectiveness of the team.
-In addition, some people, perhaps particularly doctors (in my experience), feel that their (medical) expertise is not wanted or not appreciated, and so they do not bother or appreciate the importance of maintaining their professional expertise, to the group’s detriment.
+However, the focus on rehabilitation carries a risk that the professional loses the professional expertise, ultimately reducing the team’s effectiveness.
+In addition, some people, perhaps particularly doctors (in my experience), feel that their (medical) expertise could be more wanted and appreciated by the team.
+Sometimes, team members do not recognise the importance of maintaining their professional expertise, to the group’s detriment.

 Thus this capability is of central importance to a successful team’s functioning.